Santosh3672/OpenROAD-flow-scripts_forked/ORFF_7NM_CHALLENGE_README.md

 Note: The cells that we enable for synthesis and additional cells that we unblock for ECO will have a big impact on PPA of our design.
 In our case if we had disabled most of the L cells for ECO and enable them during the ECO then the power consumption of the chip would be low but delay would be higher.
 It would require more effort on ECO stage <br /> iv.
 The whole flow is run till the Final stage. <br />
 v.
 Then a a new merged_eco.lib will be generated that removes the "dont_use: true" on the cells we want to enable for ECO(set through ENABLE_ECO variable). <br />
 vi.
-It si followed by the ECO task which has three parts.
+It si followed by the ECO task which has three parts. <br />
     a.
 7_1_eco task: First the verilog file from 6_final task and regular merged.lib file are read using load.tcl file, then DEF and SPEF file are read to generate physical and parasitic information.
-Now failing paths are reported using report_checks command, which are dumped on log file.
+Now failing paths are reported using report_checks command, which are dumped on log file.<br />
     b.
 ECO_engine: Then the ECO engine parses through the log file of 7_1_eco.log file and extracts the timing reports.
 Based on this reports it will analyze and look for cells that can be swapped to improve timing.
-Then it reads the existing .v and def from 6_final task, swaps those cells and update them in a new file 7_eco.v/def.
+Then it reads the existing .v and def from 6_final task, swaps those cells and update them in a new file 7_eco.v/def.<br />
     c.
 7_2_eco task: It reads the ECO generated verilog file and merged_eco.lib through load.tcl.
 Then new def file and 6_final.spef are read(since routing are not affected, swapped cells are exact replica as we are only swapping same cells with different Vt).
-With all the collaterals loaded timings and power informations are reported to check effectiveness of ECO and whether additional ECO iterations are required.
+With all the collaterals loaded timings and power informations are reported to check effectiveness of ECO and whether additional ECO iterations are required.<br />
  <p align="center">
 <img src = "https://github.com/Santosh3672/OpenROAD-flow-scripts_forked/blob/master/Images/ECO/ECO%20iterative%20flow.drawio.png" />
 <p align='center'>Iterative ECO flow</p>